-Fibre reinforced concrete is a construction materials produced from cement and cementations materials such as fly ash and slag materials, aggregate, water and chemical mixtures.
+Fiber-reinforced concrete is a construction material produced from cement and cementations materials such as fly ash, slag materials, aggregate, water, and chemical mixtures.

 This concrete exhibits many desirable properties such as high compressive strength, hardness and durability.